PinkShnack/TEMUL/Docstring and ideas for code.md

 20. set the calibration area for model refiner to be a small area automatically.
 21. includeThermalEffects for simulation func: simulate_with_prismatic
 22. save raw simulation within model refiner
+23. Line 1169: Remove print(type(sublattice_intensity))
+24. With the atom intensities, loop over the atoms themselves rather than an index of the sublattice.
+That way if you want to see the calculatd bksub intensities, when you look at sublattice.atom_amplitude_max_intensity you will get the correct values, rather than just the max values. eg. assign atom.amplitude_max_intensity to the value instead. see local background subtraction and how it doesn't store the bksub values in the, it just outputs a list, we want it to store in the atom.
+25. Add error function to intensity tools
+26. see lin 291 of dark_bright_boracite.py (inoutplane) for calibrating the plot_polarisation_vectors plot.

 # Ideas for code development